Malevolent MAGAs In Texas Try To Intimidate Biden/Harris Bus With Reckless Caravan Running Cars Off Road, Trump Defends Them

 The ISIS comparisons didn’t stop there, some likened this show-of-force to a literal ISIS parade.

+NPR noted that one of Trump’s scathing supporters gloated about the incident on Twitter writing, “The Trump Train is in hot pursuit.”
+They even had the audacity to post several updates on the location of the Biden bus throughout their harassing endeavor.
+“Just a few of our great patriots out there,” they added.
+The troubling incident led to one event for the Biden Harris campaign in the state to be canceled.
+Apparently, those Trump agitators became so aggressive that at one point they even tried to “stop the bus in the middle of the highway.”

-Per usual, 53% of white women’s president didn’t see anything wrong with what happened.
+As usual, 53% of white women’s president didn’t see anything wrong with what happened.
 He loved it so much he tweeted, “In my opinion, these patriots did nothing wrong.
 Instead, the FBI & Justice should be investigating the terrorists, anarchists, and agitators of ANTIFA, who run around burning down our Democrat run cities and hurting our people!”

-Per usual, Donald Trump is a moron.
+As usual, Donald Trump is a moron.
 If haven’t already, go vote tomorrow!

 Comments